earth-system-radiation/rte-rrtmgp/doc/jekyll_site/reference/optical-props-overview.md

 Comparison functions `op1%bands_are_equal(op2)` and `op1%gpoints_are_equal(op2)` return logical values indicating whether the two sets of optical properties share the same band or g-point discretization.

-# Working with source functions and arrays of optical properties
+# See also

+There are more [types and procedures](./optical-props-src-funcs.html) for working with discrete values of optical properties.